 About Clay County

 Clay County, Nebraska is located in the south-central portion of the state, established in 1871 and named after American statesman Henry Clay.
-The county seat is Clay Center, which serves as the administrative hub for this predominantly agricultural region.
-Clay County encompasses approximately 574 square miles and is home to roughly 6,000 residents according to recent census estimates.
-The county is bordered by Adams County to the west, Nuckolls County to the south, Fillmore County to the east, and Hamilton County to the north.
+Clay County Seat is Clay Center, which is the administrative hub for this predominantly agricultural region.
+Clay County includes approximately 574 square miles and is home to roughly 6,000 residents according to recent census estimates.
+Clay County is bordered by Adams County to the west, Nuckolls County to the south, Fillmore County to the east, and Hamilton County to the north.

-- The Clay County Courthouse, located at 111 West Fairfield Street in Clay Center, houses the County Clerk, County Assessor, Register of Deeds, and other administrative offices.

 Major communities include Clay Center, Sutton, Harvard, and Fairfield.

+- Clay County Courthouse, located at 111 West Fairfield Street in Clay Center, houses the County Clerk, County Assessor, Register of Deeds, and other administrative offices.

-The landscape is characterized by rolling prairie, fertile farmland, and the proximity to the Republican River basin.
+The scene is characterized by rolling prairie, fertile farmland, and the proximity to the Republican River basin.
 Clay County's economy remains rooted in agriculture, with corn, soybeans, and cattle production driving much of the local economy.

-The County Recorder maintains property records, deeds, and land transactions.
-The Clay County Assessor's office handles property valuations and tax assessments.
-The region's history includes early settlement by homesteaders following the Homestead Act of 1862, and the arrival of railroads in the 1870s facilitated significant growth.
+Clay Register of Deeds maintains property records, deeds, and land transactions.

+Clay County Assessor's office handles property valuations and tax assessments.
+Clay County's history includes early settlement by homesteaders following the Homestead Act of 1862, and the arrival of railroads in the 1870s helped significant growth.
 Harvard, one of the larger communities, was named after Harvard University and maintains a strong agricultural heritage.

-The county celebrates its rural character while adapting to modern economic challenges facing rural Nebraska communities.
+Clay County celebrates its rural character while adapting to modern economic challenges facing rural Nebraska communities.

 Sheriff, Police & Law Enforcement